 The exposure of personal information, including personal medical information when that information is moved to an electronic form was of high concern.
 They worried about identity theft and invasion of privacy if that data was leaked to the internet, to other staff members, or even to their employers.

-The survey indicates that a breach at a financial institution or retailer can severely impact customer loyalty.
+The survey indicates that a data breach at a financial institution or retailer can severely impact consumer loyalty.
 According to the survey, 16% of Americans, 24% of Britons, and 26% of Australians said they would no longer do business with a bank, credit card company or retailer if a security breach occurred that exposed their personal or financial information.

 Within these groups, 10% of Americans, 14% of Britons and 16% of Australians would not only not do business with that organization, but also would tell their family and friends not to do business with that same organization.